New Cold Spring shop hopes to convert “butter nation”

 John Leahy is the chief financial officer and Beth Canevari and Laura Leahy run day-to-day operations at the two locations.
 “I don’t think any of us could have done this solo,” John Canevari says.

 The Blue Olive partners purchase oils and vinegars in bulk from a company in Oakland, California, and infuse the flavors themselves.
 The Oakland company imports during half of the year from Chile, Argentina, Peru, Uruguay and Australia, and during the other half from the Mediterranean basin, particularly Spain and Portugal.

 “Our California partner has their own mills, and exclusive sources for the oils,” Canevari explains.
 He notes that many supermarket oils are mislabeled as “extra virgin,” as are some bulk oils.
 The Oakland company tests its oils to determine how they should be identified, he says.

 The partners planned to open their second store in Millerton but shifted to Cold Spring in part because of the availability of 121 Main and its large windows.
 “The village is so quaint and beautiful, and people have been so welcoming,” Canevari says.

 The Blue Olive is open 11 a.m. to 5 p.m.
 Wednesday, Thursday and Sunday and from 11 a.m. to 6 p.m. on Friday and Saturday.
 Call 845-666-7220.
-For online orders, see theblueoliveshop.com.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+For online orders, see theblueoliveshop.com.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.